 YOUR RIGHTS: What happens after being charged with a crime?
 The page explains the police procedure if you get charged with a crime in the United Kingdom.

-COURT STATUS: You can view a list of Crown Court cases and hearings each day on the daily court status.
-The online facility means you can check their progress on the court lists.
+COURT STATUS: View a list of Crown Court cases and hearings each day on the daily court status.
+The facility at 'www.justice.gov.uk/courts/xhibit' allows you to check progress on the court lists.

 TYPES OF COURTS: Find out which crimes different criminal courts deal with and the different levels of sentences they can give out in the United Kingdom.